 If you haven’t made magic cookie bars before, you don’t know what you’re missing.
-This recipe takes the classic and dresses it up for the holidays with layers of gooey, sweet deliciousness that you bake, slice, and serve to your family and friends.
-The red and green holiday M&M’s give them that extra Christmas appeal.
+This recipe takes the classic and dresses it up for the holidays with layers of gooey, sweet deliciousness that you can bake, slice, and serve to your family and friends.
+The red and green holiday M&M’s give them that extra Christmas spirit.

-Whether you’re hosting a full-blown cookie swap or you’re just planning to send visitors home with some sweet parting gifts, be sure to have some takeaway options on hand.
+Whether you’re hosting a full-blown cookie swap or you’re just planning to send holiday visitors home with some sweet parting gifts, be sure to have some takeaway options on hand.